Rumble Down Under

 “She’s actually weeping,” he remarked to himself.
 “I think this woman is mentally ill!”
 Carrying her into town, he explained his tactic to the local police.

 “Good work, Lantern,” said the officer.
 “We’re near a Vandyme Science Lab, and they can house Aurora.
 She rampaged across the whole northern region until you captured her.
 We thought about calling in the heroes of our nation, but most are based down south.”

 “She’s a mutant,” said Green Lantern.
 “They can be tricky, from what I’ve read.”
 The hero signed a few autographs and demonstrated his ring’s power for a few delighted children before flying away.

-Ultraa’s living here, or was living here, he recalled.
-I wonder what Jack Gray, Earth-Prime’s first super-hero, is up to these days.
-I hope he’s doing OK.
+Ultraa’s living here, or at least was living here the last time I heard of him, he recalled. (*) I wonder what Jack Gray, Earth-Prime’s first super-hero, is up to these days.
+I hope he’s doing okay.

-As he flew away, he did not realize that Ultraa’s present location would matter far less than his future circumstances, but that was another tale.
+As he flew away, he did not realize that Ultraa’s present location would matter far less than his future circumstances, but that would be another tale.

 Return to Earth-1 titles.
 Return to Green Lantern stories.